 - Strong Pipeline – Make sure you have a multi-channel business development strategy.
 I like to suggest a 3 prong approach to consistently fill your pipeline: inbound, outbound and strategic partnerships (and I mean actual partnerships, not favors) in order to fill the pipeline.

 - Know the Numbers – Always have a good idea of your KPI’s.
-You should be measuring and tracking your KPI’s, like: profit margin, lifetime client value, burn rate.
-Not only do you need to know your numbers but you also need to watch them to identify areas for improvement.
+You should be measuring and tracking your KPI’s, like profit margin, lifetime client value, burn rate.
+Not only do you need to know your numbers but you also need to watch them identify areas for improvement.

-It can be pretty exciting when someone reaches out with interest in acquiring your agency.
+It can be pretty exciting when someone reaches out with interest when selling a digital agency.
 But the reality is that it can be a very lengthy process and really difficult if you aren’t prepared with realistic expectations.
-Here’s a sketch of the process you’ll go through in order to sell your agency:
+Here’s a sketch of the process you’ll go through through the process of successfully selling a digital agency:

 - Initial inquiry: An acquirer reaches out and asks questions about your agency with the intent to make an offer.
 Your answers determine whether or not they want to go the next step and issue a letter of intent.
 When the inquirer is asking questions, answer honestly but don’t go overboard with it.
 Don’t allow your excited make you offer up more info than what is requested… that’s a very common mistake and never works in the seller’s favor.